Are you a Quiet Speculation member?

 However, no matter where we get our Magic content, the discourse this week seems focused on the final member of this cycle:

 Tolarian Terror is a prime reason to play cantrips, and many of them are outright strong in this format.
-Timely Interference has a low opportunity cost but leads to some huge blowouts while, Act on Impulse and Joint Exploration punish opponents playing around Essence Scatter.
+Timely Interference has a low opportunity cost but leads to some huge blowouts while, Impulse and Joint Exploration punish opponents playing around Essence Scatter.
 Furthermore, for one blue mana, we can hold up a Shore Up protecting our creature after opponents pay the ward tax.
 If we build our deck right, this card will cost one or two mana in the late game, but slamming it on four is still a stabilizing force.

 UR Spells is the Aggro Deck of the Format

 The Terror is a draw to any spell-based Blue deck, but the UR deck optimizes it best.
 Most decks lack aggressive two-drops, but Haunting Figment and Ghitu Amplifier are dangerous both early and late.
 Backed by a handful of spells, these cards can pressure opponents even after they feel stable.
 While UB can also cast an early Tolarian Terror, the control deck doesn't pressure life totals nearly as well.
 As a result, opponents have time to set up profitable blocks.
-Against UR, it more closely resembles Magus of the Abyss.
+Against UR, it more closely resembles The Abyss.

 The UR deck has become a pillar of the format.
 Balmor, Battlemage Captain, the suite of blue and red spells, the two-drops, and Tolarian Terror synergize well.
 Cards like Tolarian Geyser provide tempo and Timely Interference capitalizes on it.
 Once this deck pulls ahead, it's hard to stop and it can squeeze through the final points of damage with Haunting Figment, burn spells, or the trample from Balmor.